-During the well-woman exam, your provider may perform a clinical breast exam, a pelvic examination and a Pap test (also called a Pap smear).
+During the well-woman exam, your provider may perform a clinical breast exam and a Pap test (also called a Pap smear).
 Additional testing may be suggested.
-If you’ve had a hysterectomy, it's still recommended that you have a pelvic exam every three to five years, even if you’ve never had an abnormal result.

-A mammogram is a screening used to look for signs of breast cancer, like tumors.
+A mammogram is a screening used to look for signs of breast cancer.
 Mammogram technology has come a long way in recent years and is now available in 3D.
 The 3D mammograms and other imaging techniques like ultrasound and MRI are generally only required if your care provider needs to further investigate a tumor, cysts or dense breast tissue.

-Typically, regular colorectal screenings should begin at age 45, but may be recommended sooner if you have risk factors such as a family history of colorectal cancer.
+Typically, regular colorectal screenings should begin at age 45, but may be recommended sooner if you have risk factors such as a family history of colorectal cancer or bowel disease.